JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/surface-nets/surface_nets.md

 6. Configure the VAO using the finalised vertices buffer; in order to render directly from the generated buffers.

 The rendering now is of a normal mesh with Opengl: bind the VAO and render with glDrawArrays.

+## Performance
+### The Mesh generation step
+Since there is only the need to generate the mesh once; I do it just once per run.